Are you planning a trip to Japan in July?

 Temperature

 As mentioned earlier, temperatures in Japan can reach up to 35°C (95°F) during the day in July.
-However, the temperature can vary depending on the region.

-FireWorks and Festivals
+Fireworks and Festivals

 During this time, the summer celebrations get going.